dilininisansala/AI-Assisted-Test-Automation-Framework/README.md

 # AI-Assisted-Test-Automation-Framework
-I explored how AI tools like Microsoft Copilot and Claude can accelerate the process.
-Instead of writing long Cypress scripts by hand, I experimented with AI‑assisted test generation — converting scenarios into JSON definitions and letting a generator script produce Cypress tests automatically.
+I explored how AI tools like <b>Microsoft Copilot</b> and <b>Claude</b> can accelerate the process.
+Instead of writing long Cypress scripts by hand, I experimented with AI‑assisted test generation - converting scenarios into <b>JSON definitions</b> and letting a generator script produce Cypress tests automatically.
 This approach made my workflow faster, modular, and easier to maintain.

 <b> Test Application Used: https://automationexercise.com/ </b>